-Basically, these agreements take over the dispositions of the GATS as well as the respective specific commitments, with added improvements .
+Basically, these agreements take over the dispositions of the GATS as well as the respective specific commitments, with added improvements.
 The same applies to the agreement with Mexico, though this one contains a separate chapter on financial services, which does not follow the GATS.
-A schedule of specific commitments is intended, which will base on a negative list (list of reservations).
-The same approach has been used for the agreements with Japan and Hong Kong.
+A schedule of specific commitments is intended, which will be based on a negative list (list of reservations).
+The same approach was used for the agreements with Japan and Hong Kong.

 The following table contains information on the content of the concluded agreements: